 Other key steps:

-- The use of fossil fuels must collapse by 2050.
+- Fossil fuel use must collapse by 2050.
 Zero new oil and natural gas fields beyond those that have already been approved for development.
-Zero new coal mines, zero mine extensions.
+Zero new coal mines, zero mine expansions.

 - Emissions from electricity generation drop to net zero in advanced economies by 2035 and globally by 2040.
 Renewables are driving the transformation, from 29% of generation in 2020 to nearly 90% in 2050.